 A Private Pesticide Applicator is a person who uses pesticides to produce an agricultural commodity* on property they or their employer owns or controls.
 Private applicators only legally need to be certified if they want to use a Restricted-Use Pesticide**.

 To become certified in Wisconsin you start by purchasing the training registration (comes with printed manual).
-You should purchase that training registration from your local county Extension office.
-You may also purchase it online at the PAT Store using a credit card.
+You may purchase it online at the PAT Store using a credit card or if you prefer through the mail using this order form.
 Not sure if you are a Commercial or Private applicator?
 Go to the Certification page to get more information.

-As a Private Applicator you can either self-study on your own and schedule a test with a participating county Extension office or attend a Private Applicator Training program (which are hosted by county Extension offices).
-Contact your local county Extension office for details and the nearest training in your region.
+As a Private Applicator you can either self-study on your own and schedule a test with a participating county Extension office, create an account and test with Pearson Vue or attend a Private Applicator Training program with test.